OctoD/tiinvo/docs/modules/Arr.md

 ▸ **lastOr**<`A`\>(`t`, `b`): `A`

-Returns the last element of an array `a` or `b` if the array is empty.
+Returns the last element of an array `A` or the fallback `b` if the array is empty.

 **`Example`**